tristiisch/webserver/README.md

 5. Sent to PHP instance 2
 and so forth...

 This straightforward approach effectively distributes the workload across multiple instances in any Docker environment.
-NginX handles load balancing; the load balancing feature of NginX is not utilized here.
+NGinX handles load balancing; the load balancing feature of NGinX is not utilized here.

-## NginX
+## NGinX
-NginX is configured for HTTP.
+NGinX is configured for HTTP.
 Popular error pages have been customized.
 A health check, utilized by Docker, is set to the URL /status_nginx.
 HTTP requests are temporarily redirected, preventing automatic redirection caching on the client's browser.

 ## PHP
 Based on PHP 8, the `PHP_MAJOR` argument allows choosing between versions 5, 7, and 8.
 In development mode, the image includes the XDebug tool (https://xdebug.org/).
 In production mode, the image utilizes recommended production parameters by PHP.

-PHP-FPM logs are configured for use behind a reverse proxy (such as NginX).
+PHP-FPM logs are configured for use behind a reverse proxy (such as NGinX).

 ## GitHub Package
-This project generates a PHP image [ghcr.io/tristiisch/webserver/php`](https://github.com/users/tristiisch/packages/container/package/webserver%2Fphp).
+This project generates a PHP image [ghcr.io/tristiisch/docker-php/fpm`](https://github.com/users/tristiisch/packages/container/package/docker-php%2fpm).
 You can simply use it in your Dockerfiles and add your sources to the current directory like so:
 ```
-FROM ghcr.io/tristiisch/webserver/php:latest
+FROM ghcr.io/tristiisch/docker-php/fpm:latest
 COPY --chown=root:1000 --chmod=550 ./srcs ./
 ```
 Everything else is configured to work with FastCGI using the default port: 9000.